Sp-cd-prep/DOM-Notes/Readme.md

    console.log(text);
    // Output: "This is some hidden text."
    ```

-   In this example, `textContent` returns all text content within the element, including text within the hidden `<span>` element.

 `setAttribute` and `getAttribute` are two methods in JavaScript that allow you to set and get attributes of HTML elements.
 They are used to interact with and manipulate attributes in the DOM.